devanshi39/SE-Project-Group24_LUA_to_Python/README.md

 ![GitHub Workflow Status](https://github.com/devanshi39/SE-Project-Group24/actions/workflows/python-app.yml/badge.svg?branch=main)

 OctoLamp is a homework project repository for Group 24's CSC 502, Software Engineering Class.
 The folders are organized in the following manner:
+LUA HW3 contains all of the primary directories and files.
+It contains the following files and folders:
+It contains the following files and folders: a)code b)data c)tests d)README.md

 ### Installation